 Missouri will adhere to Buy America requirements issued for NEVI and understands that FHWA has continued to interpret and apply Buy America requirements based on a 100% domestic content and domestic assembly threshold for iron, steel, and protective coatings, save for a de minimis threshold of \$2,500 or one-tenth of one percent of the total value of the contract, whichever is greater.
-While MoDOT hopes for a more flexible definition than what FHWA has implemented to date, or for reasonable allowance of waivers, the agency is prepared to adhere to requirements FHWA issues.
-It should be noted, however, that the stricter the requirements are, the greater the risk to prompt deployment due to limited equipment availability and/or supply chain concerns.
+Missouri is considering applying for waivers under the Build America Buy America Implementation Plan to Enhance Buy America Standards for EV Charging.